Raiders of the Lost Horcrux:

 And right about Halloween of 1979 is also the earliest probbable date that Sybill Trelawney is likely to have made her first Prophecy.
 IF, that is, the Prophecy was made around the time of the child it foretold’s conception.
 And while this is far from a done-deal, I have used this possibility as a base point for many of the theories throughout this collection.

-Because if that’s the case: that it was toward, or after the end of 1979 that Tom Riddle suddenly started distributing his Horcruxes into safe hiding places, then we have a very good idea why he might have suddenly chosen to diversify his “insurance”.
+Because if that’s the case: that it was around, or after the end of 1979 that Tom Riddle suddenly started distributing his Horcruxes into safe hiding places, then we have a very good idea why he might have suddenly chosen to diversify his “insurance”.

 That’s right.
 He started hiding them when he learned that he was the subject of a bona-fide Prophecy.
 One regarding his own downfall.